Quality Improvement and Patient Safety (QIPS) & Accreditation

 A vast majority of statistical techniques have been utilized in analyzing data such as measurement of central tendency (mean, mode, and median) as well as different charts in the data presentation (line graph, Pie Chart, Bar graph, scatter plot chart).
 Furthermore, we have developed our own electronic key performance indicators from the one hand as a commitment to continuous quality improvement, and on the other hand to keep development in the current era of rapid growth in information technology.

-Improving the quality and safety of healthcare services by identifying the circumstances and opportunities that put stakeholders at risk of harm, then acting to prevent or control those risks.
-By utilizing several methods in risk management such as Failure Mode and Effect Analysis (FMEA), Root Cause Analysis (RCA) and Risk Assessment.
+Improving the healthcare services' quality and safety by identifying the circumstances and opportunities that put stakeholders at risk of harm, then acting to prevent or control those risks.
+By utilizing several risk management methods such as Failure Mode and Effect Analysis (FMEA), Root Cause Analysis (RCA), and Risk Assessment.

-On November 24th, 2016, the accreditation committee of the College of American Pathologists (CAP), has awarded accreditation to Al Ahsa hospital laboratory based on results of an on-site inspection as part of the CAP's Accreditation Program.Our hospital become as one of more than 7,700 CAP-accredited facilities worldwide.
+On January 10th, 2019, and for the second time in a row, the accreditation committee of the College of American Pathologists (CAP) has awarded accreditation to the laboratory of Al Ahsa Hospital for a new cycle of two years.
+Based on the results of an on-site inspection as part of the CAP's Accreditation Program, our hospital became one of around 8,800 CAP-accredited facilities worldwide.